-OER's are no cost materials that support teaching and learning.
+Open Educational Resources (OER) are no cost materials that support teaching, learning, and research.
 These include textbooks, interactive learning materials, quizzes, images, media, software, lab manuals, games, online lectures, and more.

 In addition to the major open educational resource collections highlighted in the middle column, locate OER's by using a search engine like Google or Bing.
 Just note that pinpointing vetted resources is more random in this method.

 Locating OER on the Web: